jim-collier/x9git/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behaviour may be reported to the community leaders responsible for enforcement at <>.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the maintainer at <https://github.com/jim-collier>.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the